Berta Bridal

-Berta is an Israeli fashion house known for its expertise in luxury bridal fashion and evening wear.
+Berta is an Israeli fashion house known for luxury bridal fashion and evening wear.
 Founded by the sole designer of the brand, Berta Balilti.

 History

-Berta Balilti (born December 11, 1964), studied fashion at the Shenkar College of Engineering and Design in Tel Aviv.
+Berta Balilti studied fashion at the Shenkar College of Engineering and Design in Tel Aviv prior to launching her brand in 2004.

-Flagships
+Her studio is now in Ashdod, Israel.

-Berta's studio is in Ashdod, Israel.
+Berta has been recognized by The New York Times as one of the designers who caused a shift in the bridal fashion world to a more sexy and bold style, and is covered by magazines and publications such as The Knot Worldwide, BRIDES, Style Me Pretty, Vogue, and Wedding Chicks.

-Awards and notables
+Collections

 Berta's collection presentations have included: